Tampa Criminal Forensic Science Attorney | Brancato Law Firm, P.A.

 Learn more: Criminal Trial Consulting Services

-Why do I need a defense expert if the prosecution already has an expert?
+Why do I need an independent defense expert if the prosecution has one?

 The Brancato Law Firm, P.A.